SolracHQ/R8/README.md

 # R8: Yet Another CHIP-8 Emulator in Rust 😉

-R8 is a **WIP** CHIP-8 emulator written in Rust, using sdl2 and egui.
-It is mostly functional, but it still lacks sound and debugging interface, and a better way to load the roms.
-For now, you can load the roms by dragging and dropping them to the emulator window.
-It also has some strange behaviors that I am checking.
+R8 is a CHIP-8 emulator written in Rust, using [sdl2](https://www.libsdl.org/) and [egui](https://www.egui.rs/).
+With an small GUI for debugging and loading roms with drag and drop.

 ## What is CHIP-8?

 CHIP-8 is an interpreted programming language that was used to create games for some home computers in the 1970s and 1980s.
 It has a simple instruction set and graphics system, and it can run on various platforms with minimal changes.

+## What Works?

+- All opcodes are implemented
+- The display works
+- The keyboard works
+- The timers work
+- The sound works
+- The debugger works
+- The GUI works
+- The roms drag and drop works

 ## References